ranbureand/sitefolio/_posts/2023-12-28-the-flow-of-time-in-the-language-of-comics.markdown

 yet, since they are juxtaposed in space one after the other and we read them from left to right, we perceive them as happening one slightly after the other.

-Jumping through three different events within the same panel makes the perceived duration much longer than if a panel with the same size and shape were to represent a single event.
-The panel feels like a cinematographic pan shot [^pan-shot].
+Jumping through three different events within the same panel makes its perceived duration much longer than if another panel with the same size and shape were to represent a single event.
+The panel from *Asterix And The Banquet* ends up feeling like a cinematographic pan shot [^pan-shot].

 ## Time ↔ reading